Bhoi dynasty: Independence from Mughal Empire

 Towards the late 17th and early 18th century, with the weakening of the Mughal Empire after its conflicts with the Marathas in the Mughal–Maratha Wars, the Mughal imperial authority over Odisha region started weakening as a result.
 King Divyasingha Deva I managed to defeat the Subahdar of the Mughal Governor of Bengal in 1707 thereby reducing their influence over the kingdom which eventually became independent of the Mughal sovereign authority by 1717 under his successor Harekrushna Deva.
-By then the feudatory Garhjat states had also become independent due to crumbling of the centralised rule, thus leaving only the Northern coast from Cuttack to Subarnarekha river under the control of the Nawab of Bengal, thereby ending Islamic rule over most of the regions of Odisha.

 The Bhois also maintained minor maritime and international trade links, albeit much reduced from the heydays of the Eastern Ganga dynasty and Gajapati Empire.
 This is noted from the Manchu language memorials and edicts depicting contacts under the reign of Qing dynasty in China, when the Qianlong Emperor received a gift from the Brahmin (Ch.
 Polomen 婆羅門, Ma.
 Bolomen) envoy of a ruler whose Manchu name was Birakišora han of Utg’ali (Ch.
 Wutegali bilaqishila han 烏特噶里畢拉奇碩拉汗), who is described as a ruler in Eastern India.
 Hence referring to Birakisore Deva I of Khurda (1736–1793) who styled himself as Gajapati, the ruler of Utkala.
 Many of the gosains entering Tibet from China passed through his territory when visiting the Jagannath temple at Puri.